Kragelj/SQL_challenge__SQL/task 1/README.md

 #### Explanation:
 - Using the **COUNT** aggregation function, we calculated the total quantity of purchased items, providing a clear measure of sales volume.
+- With **LEFT JOIN**, we started with the menu table to connect the sales with all the items on the menu (there could also be items that weren't ordered at all).
 - With **ORDER BY** in descending order, we prioritized the most frequently purchased items, ensuring they appear at the top of the list.
 - Applying the **LIMIT** clause, we narrowed the results to display only the highest-ranking purchased items, focusing on top selections efficiently.